 - 3. Represented Parties Excused.
 Unless ordered by the judge or directed by their attorney, parties in civil and family cases are strongly encouraged not to attend routine court hearings.
 Attorneys should advise their clients not to attend court unless their attendance is strictly necessary given the nature of the hearing at issue.
 In criminal cases, judges should discuss with the attorneys whether the defendant's presence might be excused. - 4.
 Additional Persons Discouraged.
-Litigants are strongly discouraged from bringing any other person with them to the courthouse. - 5.
-Virtual Proceedings.
+Litigants are strongly discouraged from bringing any other person with them to the courthouse. - Virtual Proceedings.
 The Court will operate with increased reliance on virtual proceedings and hearings pursuant to Supreme Court Rules 45 and 241.
-Attorneys and parties who are offered the opportunity to appear virtually are strongly encouraged to do so.
-Those participating in a virtual hearing should plan to timely appear as scheduled and should become familiar with the evolving protocols at https://tinyurl.com/virtualcourt17. - 6.
-Bench Warrants and Defaults.
-Judges may refrain, in appropriate circumstances, from the issuance of bench warrants or the entry of default judgments.
-Individual judges may, based on the nature of the hearing, the case, and their call, be more flexible in excusing the appearance of a party or defendant. - 7.
-Criminal Jury Trials.
-Pursuant to the Supreme Court's order, in criminal trials the period of delay attributable due to facilities limitations to safely try cases shall not be attributable to either the State or the defendant for purpose of 725 ILCS 5/103-5.
+Attorneys and parties who are offered the opportunity to appear virtually are strongly encouraged to do so, especially if unvaccinated.
+Those participating in a virtual hearing should plan to timely appear as scheduled and should become familiar with the evolving protocols at https://tinyurl.com/virtualcourt17.